cadCAD-org/cadCAD/distroduce/README.md

 ##How?: *A Tail of Two Clusters*
-***Distributed Produce*** is a Spark Application used as a cadCAD Execution Mode that distributes Kafka Producers, message simulation, and message publishing to worker nodes of an EMR cluster.
+***Distributed Produce*** is a Spark Application used as a cadCAD Execution Mode that distributes Kafka Producers, message simulation, and message publishing to worker nodes of an [AWS EMR](https://aws.amazon.com/emr/) cluster.
 Messages published from these workers are sent to Kafka topics on a Kafka cluster from a Spark bootstrapped EMR cluster.

 ##Why?: *Use Case*
 * **IoT Event / Device Simulation:** Competes with *AWS IoT Device Simulator* and *Azure IoT Solution Acceleration: